pomelott/nodemailer-quick-start/README.md

 face to practical workflow, get started with nodemailer quickly. benefit from this, please star !

-* benefit from this, please start for encouragement.
+* benefit from this, please start✨ for encouragement.

-## platform
+## description

-* Condition

-    custom your own condition for sending mail.

-* model

-    custom your own mail model or use default.

-* action

-    just do sending mail with nodemailer quickly.
+nodemailer-quick-start split the sending-mail process into three steps, checkCondition、initModel、sendMail. and checkCondition is not necessary but the last two steps.

 ## fast use